C-D-Lewis/node-microservices/README.md

   the status of all local apps running through `conduit`, and provides a GUI for their APIs.
 For example, setting colors for `visuals`.
 * [`visuals`](apps/visuals) - API service that provides an API between other services and the local LED lights hardware.
-Used by `ambience`.
+Also provides animations and Spotify album art color integration.

 ## Common Modules